 Danielle Braun, Ph.D.

-Danielle Braun is a post-doctoral research fellow in the Biostatistics Department at the Harvard T.H.
-Chan School of Public Health and at the Department of Biostatistics and Computational Biology at Dana-Farber Cancer Institute.
+Danielle Braun is a Research Scientist in the Biostatistics Department at the Harvard T.H.
+Chan School of Public Health and in the Department of Data Sciences at Dana-Farber Cancer Institute.
 Her areas of research include risk prediction, genetic epidemiology, measurement error, survival analysis, frailty models, causal inference, and comparative effectiveness research.
-As a post-doctoral fellow Danielle works with Dr. Parmigiani in the BayesMendel lab and Dr. Dominici.
+As a research scientist Danielle works with Dr. Parmigiani in the BayesMendel lab and Dr. Dominici.

 Ahmet Acar, M.D.

-Ahmet Acar graduated from Kocaeli University Medical Faculty in 2013.
-He is a resident in the Public Health Department at Istanbul Medical Faculty, Istanbul University, and a research fellow in the Surgical Oncology Department at Massachusetts General Hospital.
+Dr. Ahmet Acar is an emergency doctor at Avrupa Hospital in Istanbul.
+He graduated from Kocaeli University Medical Faculty in 2013.
+He was a visiting fellow in the Division of Surgical Oncology at MGH.